TranTueLinh-ftu2/PowerBI_FoodmartAnalysis/README.md

 ## 1. Objective
 This project aims to visualize and analyze the sales data from January 1997 to December 1998 for a food retailer's retail store channel.
 The objective is to identify sales trends and uncover actionable insights to enhance business performance.

-## 2. Tools used
+## 2. Tool used
-One tools was used, Power BI:
-* Power BI: Employed for calculating metrics using DAX and visualizing data to derive actionable insights.
+One tools was used, Power BI or calculating metrics using DAX and visualizing data to derive actionable insights.

 ## 3. Key findings
 ### Page 1: Overview